Differentiating EDRs from the Background Magnetopause Current Sheet: A Statistical Study: EDR and Regular Magnetopause Crossing Analysis

 \

 $\textbf{J}_{curl}$, $\textbf{J}_{dia \ Total_i}$, and $\textbf{J}_{dia \ Total_e}$ are all larger by an order of magnitude in the $\hat{\phi}$ direction.
 This applies for both the mean and median values of the measured current densities, implying that this enhancement does not just affect our data's outlying points.
 The amplified current density matches with general expectations of EDR crossings having strong currents because of the EDR's thin, electron-scale current sheets (see e.g. \citeA{Webster2018}).
 There is, however, one interesting outlier to this conclusion; $\textbf{J}_{dia \ \nabla \cdot T_i}$.
-Not only does the temperature-generated current density, $\textbf{J}_{dia \ \nabla \cdot T_i}$, fail to show this order of magnitude jump, but it actually exhibits the smallest increase of all the average currents, in the $\hat{\phi}$ direction, with a 1.8x increase from its non-EDR counterpart.
-This suggests that, while the density-generated current density, $\textbf{J}_{dia \ \nabla N_i}$, does see a substantial boost during these EDR events, $\textbf{J}_{dia \ \nabla \cdot T_i}$ does not show a similar reaction.
-Overall indicating that ions do not see the same level of heating inside of the diffusion regions, and perhaps indicating that ions are largely unaffected by the electron-scale dynamics in the EDR.
+Not only does the temperature-generated current density, $\textbf{J}_{dia \ \nabla \cdot T_i}$, fail to show this order of magnitude jump, but it actually exhibits the smallest increase of all the average currents, in the $\hat{\phi}$ direction, with a 1.8x increase from its {regular} event counterpart.
+This suggests that, while the density-generated current density, $\textbf{J}_{dia \ \nabla N_i}$, does see a substantial boost during these EDR events, $\textbf{J}_{dia \ \nabla \cdot T_i}$ does not show a similar reaction. {Note, a lack of ion heating is to be expected in the outer IDR as the Hall force cannot do work on the plasma - e.g. \citeA{Liu2022}}.
+Overall this indicating that ions do not see the same level of heating inside of the diffusion regions, and perhaps indicating that ions are largely unaffected by the electron-scale dynamics in the EDR.

 \